 21 Mar 1943.
 On 21 March, 1943 one of the crew captured from the motor merchant Jamaica jumped overboard during an alarm excercise in the North Atlantic, either trying to escape or to commit suicide.

 Men lost from the boat

-A captured seaman from the motor merchant ´Jamaica´, which was sunk two weeks earlier, jumped overboard.
+A captured seaman from the tanker ´Jamaica´, which was sunk two weeks earlier, jumped overboard.